I've noticed that in books and movies, supporting characters are usually more interesting than their main character counterparts.

 But they're not very interesting.

-It's the myriad of smaller stores (sidekicks) that sell souvenirs, used Xbox games, and women’s underwear, that gives malls their individual personality.
+It's the myriad of smaller stores (sidekicks) that sell souvenirs, used video games, and women’s and household scented items, that gives malls their individual personality.

 So it is with sidekicks and other minor characters on the screen and on paper.

 My relatives tend to visit us only when our children are in town.
 Clearly, my wife and I are less interesting than our kids.

 Main characters are like the parents in a family, while sidekicks and minor character are the children.
 Parents don’t catch the eye as much as a baby in a stroller.

 What do sidekicks and other minor characters provide?